• Skip to primary navigation

 You get umami from white miso paste, and cheesiness from nutritional yeast flakes.
 Finally, there’s paprika, ancho chili powder, and cumin with a pinch of turmeric for color.

-If you make it on Sunday, you can simply reheat slices throughout the week.
 It’s so convenient knowing a delicious breakfast is just waiting for you in the refrigerator.
 It’s also eye-catching enough for a Christmas morning breakfast.

 To fill out the meal, add breakfast potatoes or an air fried hash brown patty.